 Things to do in Chisinau and around

 We'll be honest, we were quite underwhelmed by Chisinau.
 It's not the most exciting of capital cities.
-There are a few places in the centre worth checking out.
-However, we strongly advise LGBTQ travellers to use Chisinau as a base to explore the wineries nearby, visit the stunning Orheiul Vechi monastery and the fascinating breakaway nation of Transnistria:
+There are a few places in the center worth checking out.
+However, we strongly advise LGBTQ travelers to use Chisinau as a base to explore the wineries nearby, visit the stunning Orheiul Vechi monastery, and the fascinating breakaway nation of Transnistria:

 Triumphal Arch and Cathedral Park